onai/hopxhop-discovery-modeler/README.md

 Modeling of methods for message routing in a network, with greater efficiency than naive gossip broadcast.
 The methods we implement and instrument are motivated not only by gossip protocols but also by standard Internet routing.
+Includes experiments on how different protocols and their parameters affect peer-discovery of new nodes in an established network.

 # Table Of Contents
 1. [How To Run](#how-to-run)